inkdropapp/docs-old/src/pages/manual/basic-usage.md

 * on Windows: `%APPDATA%/inkdrop/`
 * on Linux: `~/.config/inkdrop/`

+You can open it up in a file manager from *Preferences -> General -> Open Config Folder*.

 This directory has following files and folders:

 * `config.cson`: The app config file in [CSON format](https://github.com/bevry/cson#what-is-cson)